johanberntsson/ozmoo/documentation/manual/techreport.md

 Don't load any parts of static memory into RAM from disk sectors on boot.
 If make.rb can decide that this won't be needed anyway, it will set this flag, to make the interpreter a little smaller.

+    SCROLLBACK_RAM_PAGES

+Todo

     SLOW

 Prioritise small size over speed, making the interpreter smaller and slower.
-For C128 and Plus/4, this is enabled by default and can't be disabled, due to their memory models.
+For X16, C128 and Plus/4, this is enabled by default and can't be disabled, due to their memory models.

     SOUND (MEGA65 only)